JardaMartan/spark-join-space/spark-join-space/README.md

 Copy the **Client ID** and **Client Secret** from both applications.
 You will need to paste them to `flask_bot.py`.
 Client Secret gets displayed only when you create the application but you can re-generate it later as well.
 Just don't forget that by re-generating you invalidate the previous secret.

+512x512 icon is a mandatory parameter, use this for example: http://logok.org/wp-content/uploads/2014/05/Cisco-logo-1024x768.png.

 ### Edit the flask_bot.py
 Get the room id to which you want to subscribe the attendees using https://developer.ciscospark.com/endpoint-rooms-get.html.
 Modify the `event_rooms` variable in `flask_bot.py` accordingly.
 Paste the Client ID and Client Secret from **Access Token Pass** to `on_behalf_client_id` and `on_behalf_client_secret` variables in `flask_bot.py`.
 Paste the Client ID and Client Secret from **Join Space** to `join_client_id` and `join_client_secret` in `flask_bot.py`.